 Recordings at Risk does not have an official list of allowed and/or forbidden formats.
-As long as the format is audio and/or visual in nature, and you can find a qualified external service provider or vendor that can perform technically competent and cost-effective digital reformatting for the materials, you are welcome to apply.
+As long as the format is audio and/or visual and is time-based in nature, and you can find a qualified external service provider or vendor that can perform technically competent and cost-effective digital reformatting for the materials, you are welcome to apply.